Fj00/CEL/README.md

 ## Background

-I singlehandedly compiled this word list in two months.
+I compiled this word list in two months.
 I am releasing it into the public domain so anyone can use or modify it at will.

 It was a project envisioned by David Eldar, the self-proclaimed second best Scrabble player in the world.